rhdodds/warp3d/README.md

 WARP3D is supported on two web sites

-1. See http://www.warp3d.net for general and more detailed information, full system downloads, documentation and current notes/issues.
+1. See http://www.warp3d.net for general and more detailed information, full source code downloads, documentation and current notes/issues.

 2. This web site on GitHub is used by system developers to update and maintain the software and documentation including all source code, development tools, verification suites.